Yandex Cloud

 • ingress.alb.yc.io/group-name

 Ingress resource group name.
 The system will create a separate load balancer for each group.
-You can combine Ingress resources into a group to avoid creating load balancers for each individual resource.
-For more information about the group name format, see the relevant Kubernetes article.
+You can group multiple Ingress resources to avoid creating load balancers for each individual resource.
+For more information about the format, see this Kubernetes guide.

 This is a required field even for one Ingress resource in a group.